-10.1 Awarding DRR will support the Council's aim to have a safe, strong and ambitious city.
+10.1 Awarding DRR will support the Council's aim to have "A safe, strong and ambitious city to live, for citizens working life.
+It will indirectly lead to the creation of more jobs and therefore a higher GDP for the city.